Nicholas Ray: Personal life

-Although he had been wary of therapy, by court order in the divorce, he started seeing psychoanalyst Carel Van der Heide.
-Even so, he continued womanizing (columnist Dorothy Kilgallen called him "a well-known movie colony heartbreaker") and drinking, both prodigiously.
+By court order in the divorce, Ray started seeing psychoanalyst Carel Van der Heide.
+Even so, he continued womanizing and drinking, both prodigiously.
 He had romances with both Shelley Winters and Marilyn Monroe, who were roommates at the time, as well as Joan Crawford — with whom he was planning a suspense film, Lisbon, in 1952, and who later starred in Johnny Guitar — and Zsa Zsa Gabor.
-More lasting was his relationship with German Hanne Axmann (also known as Hanna Axmann, and later Hanna Axmann-Rezzori), who aimed to start an acting career.
-She left her troubled marriage to actor Edward Tierney to live with Ray at, by her account, a desultory time for him, of drinking, gin rummy and analysis that did him little good.
+More lasting was his relationship with German Hanne Axmann (also known as Hanna Axmann, and later Hanna Axmann-Rezzori), an aspiring actress.
+She left her troubled marriage to actor Edward Tierney to live with Ray, but it was short-lived.
 While he was preparing Johnny Guitar (which featured her brother-in-law, Scott Brady), Ray asked her to return to Germany, and said he would join her there.
 He did not make good on that promise, though they remained in touch and friends for years thereafter.

 Johnny Guitar was placed reasonably well on Variety's list of "1954 Boxoffice Champs," increasing his professional capital.
 By now, he had moved into Bungalow 2 at the Chateau Marmont, his headquarters while shooting Rebel Without A Cause, a project of particular importance to him, about troubled young people.
 That was where he pitched his need to make such a film to Lew Wasserman, prompting his agent to send him to Warner Bros.
 The hotel residence also became Ray's headquarters and rehearsal space, and it was where James Dean arrived, aiming to meet the director.
 Dean started to attend Ray's "Sunday afternoons," his regular gatherings of friends at the bungalow, where scenes of the film to come were starting to take shape.
 Natalie Wood remembered Ray's relationship with Dean as "fatherly," and attributed the same quality to Sal Mineo's and her own connection to their director, even though the sixteen year-old also was sexually attracted to him, and his bungalow became the site of their assignations, while she was also involved with supporting player Dennis Hopper.
 Ray himself was also busy with roommates Monroe and Winters, Geneviève Aumont (then the professional name of Michèle Montau), and even Lew Wasserman's wife, Edie, while also interested in Jayne Mansfield, whom he tested for the role Wood won in Rebel.